 Eviction is not a pretty word.
 And, really it is a last resort but it is a reality when you have bad tenants.
 So as a landlord, you need to know how to evict a tenant.
 The most common reason for eviction is unpaid rent.
-As a landlord, missed rent payments can have a huge impact on your cash flow so sometimes eviction notices are a necessary evil.
+Missed rent payments can have a huge impact on your cash flow so sometimes eviction notices are a necessary evil.

 Reasons for Eviction